Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Omitted Proofs and Subsidiary Lemmas

 Consider an update $U'$ with start time $t'$ which receives SCC time $t\ge t'$.
 It's commit time does not change; it is still at most $t'+q+1$.
 Also, $t \le t'+q-1$.
 Likewise, any update that interferes with $U'$ must still have commit time in the range $[t'+1,t'+q]$, and hence SCC time in the range $[t'-q,t'+q-1] \subseteq [t-2q+1,t+q-1]$.

-While if $t < t'$, this means that the update $U$ with start time $t$ had a later commit time than $U'$, but this commit time was at most $t+q+1$, and therefore $U'$ had commit time at most $t+q$.
-Again, the interfering updates had commit times in the range $[t'+1,t+q-1]$, and hence SCC times in the range $[t'-q,t+q-2] \subseteq [t-q+1,t+q-2]$. \end{pfof}
+While if $t < t'$, this means that the update $U$ with start time $t$ had a later commit time than $U'$, \YXT{I think this might not be true.
+Consider the following three updates $[t_1 = 1,f_1 = 7]$, $[t_2 = 2,f_2 = 5]$, $[t_3 = 3,f_3 = 6]$.
+The update $[t_3 = 3, f_3 = 6]$ will finally have SCC order $2$, but the update with start time $2$ had a earlier commit time than $U'$.
+I think the right argument is \emph{this means that there exist one update $U''$ with start time $t'' < t'$ had a later commit time than $U'$.}}\YKC{Agree.} but this commit time was at most $t+q+1$, and therefore $U'$ had commit time at most $t+q$.
+Again, the interfering updates had commit times in the range $[t'+1,t+q-1]$, and hence SCC times in the range $[t'-q,t+q-2] \subseteq [t-q+1,t+q-2]$. } \end{pfof} \hide{ \YKC{I suggest the following rewrite of the above proof, which is much shorter and perhaps easier to understand, and fixes the concern raised by Yixin.
+See if you like it.
+The range is slightly weaker, but it doesn't matter.}

-Let $[n]$ denote the set of coordinates $\{1,2,\cdots,n\}$.
-In this proof, $\Psi$ will always denote a function $\rr\ra\rr$ which is univariate, proper, convex and lower semi-continuous.
-Recall the definition of $L_{kk}$ in Definition \ref{def:Lipschitz-parameters}.
-As is conventional, we write $L_k \equiv L_{kk}$.